 EVERYBODY.
 DANCE.
 NOW!!?

-It was the track Gonna Make You Sweat (Everybody Dance Now) that lured me to this album.
-From memory, this was a fantastic track – one a-kin to their contemporary Black Box‘s Ride On Time…
+It was the memories of this lead track Gonna Make You Sweat (Everybody Dance Now) that lured me to this album.
+From memory, this was a fantastic track – one a-kin to their contemporary Black Box‘s Ride On Time.
+This gave C+C a #3 hit in the UK singles chart along with their featured single Freedom Williams.

 By the time I’d gotten through the great opening title track, and into Here We Go, Let’s Rock & Roll, i’d begun to feel that C+C Music Factory had lured me into what was essentially a 10-track remix of their two big hit songs.